-The registered manager has been in post for eight years and spoke proudly of the staff team.
-She spoke of staff who were loyal and had worked in the home for many years.
-One of our strengths is the staff we have working here, we are very family oriented care home."
+The acting manager had been in post for one year and spoke proudly of the staff team and the journey they have been on.
+She spoke of staff who were loyal and had worked in the home for many years, "One of our strengths is the staff we have working here, we are very family oriented care home."
 Family values were embedding into the running of the home.
-Every staff member was aware of the philosophy and visions of the home, commenting that they valued how the home operated as one big family.
+Every staff member was aware of the philosophy and visions of the home, commenting that they valued how the home had improved and was now a happy home.